ahmed7077/ahmed7077/README.md

 ## About Me

-I am a 3rd-year Information Science & Engineering student specializing in Artificial Intelligence, Machine Learning, and Computer Vision.
+I’m a 4th-year Information Science & Engineering student focused on AI, Machine Learning, and Computer Vision.

-I focus on building practical, real-world systems involving deep learning models, LLM fine-tuning, and embedded AI applications using edge devices such as Raspberry Pi.
+I build applied ML systems involving deep learning, LLM fine-tuning, and model deployment, with an interest in turning AI concepts into practical applications.

-My interests lie in bridging **AI research concepts with deployable systems**.

 ---
 ## GitHub Analytics